GCOM7140/r4ds-exercises/README.md

 ```

 ### Working on the Exercises
 Below are links to the exercises.
-You can also find them by navigating to the [exercises](https://github.com/GCOM7140/r4ds-exercises/tree/master/exercises)
+You can also find these exercises by
-folder of this repository and click on the files ending in `.md` to view.
+navigating to the [exercises][exercises] folder of this repository and clicking
+on the files ending in `.md` to view.

 Exercises: